Overview

 This diagram shows the general processing flow.
 Compared to direct physical joins, the relational model effectively prevents data expansion:

-This is a simplified overview of the processing logic in a relational model.
-In real-world scenarios, factors such as cardinality, data match rates, and the field types you use trigger different processing methods.
-For details, see the following examples.
+This overview simplifies the relational model's processing logic.
+In practice, factors such as cardinality, data match rates, and field types trigger different processing methods.
+See the following examples for details.

 Examples